Darkhogg/polyethylene/README.md

 - A `tee`/`fork` method that, from a single iterator, returns N iterators that get the same elements or errors in the same order.
-- The possibility of *prefetching* promises before yielding or running processing functions, so as soon as the next element is requested, it has already been fetched.
 - The possibility of running processing functions in parallel as long as elements are coming fast enough.